By: Helios on October 21st, 2015

-As we spend this October recognizing the twelfth occurrence of National Work & Family Month, Helios recognizes that the question of how to better enable work-life balance is a recurring one.
+As we spend this October recognizing National Work & Family Month, Helios HR recognizes that the question of how to better enable work-life balance is a recurring one.
 You know what’s great about that?
 It should be recurring!
 The workplace, the folks in it, the technology available and more continues to evolve and it’s our job to keep evolving with it.

 Now that we have the "what" and the “why", what about the "how"?
 How do we identify what matters, what we can do to help, and what may need to change to better facilitate the well-being of employees when it comes to their work-life balance?